 Preventive healthcare involves a multi-faceted approach that includes veterinary evaluation of your pet’s overall health and risks of disease or other health problems.
 Based on the findings, Laurelwood Animal Hospital will provide you with recommendations for your pet’s nutrition, dental care, vaccinations and heartworm/flea/tick prevention, as well as recommendations specifically tailored to your pet’s health status and risk factors.

 What is a Wellness Visit?

-For example, if I note that your cat has lost a little weight, and in following that up with you, you say, “Yeah, now that you mention it, she has been eating more than normal,” we will be spending the rest of the appointment discussing the need to test for hyperthyroidism, diabetes mellitus, and other diseases rather than what vaccinations she should get.
+For example, if I note that your cat has lost a little weight, and in following that up with you, you say, “Yeah, now that you mention it, she has been eating more than normal,” we will dedicate time discussing the need to test for hyperthyroidism, diabetes mellitus, and other diseases rather than what vaccinations she should get.

 But, assuming that your pet gets a clean (or at least not too dirty) bill of health, the rest of the wellness visit deals almost exclusively with preventive care, which can be divided into several categories: